-POLICY DESCRIPTION STATUS IN 2022 TRAILS PLAN GOAL 1 MANAGEMENT.
-ESTABLISH MANAGEMENT PRACTICES AND PROTOCOL FOR A COMPREHENSIVE TRAIL SYSTEM UTILIZED BY 'A DIVERSE POPULATION.
-Policy 1.1 Benefit and Opportunities.
+POLICY DESCRIPTION STATUS IN 2 GOAL 1 MANAGEMENT.
+ESTABLISH MANAGEMENT PRACTICES AND PROTOCOL FOR A COMPREHENSIVE TRAIL SYSTEM UTILIZED BY A DIVERSE P Policy 1.1 Benefit and Opportunities.
 The trail system in Tahoe Donner will be managed to benefit the community and provide a variety of recreational opportunities for all user types.
-Retained as Best Management Practice.
-Policy 1.2 Multi-Use Trail System.
+Retained as B Policy 1.2 Multi-Use Trail System.
 Tahoe Donner will provide a system of trails to accommodate a variety of users including hikers, joggers, bicyclists, equestrians, XC skiers, snowshoers, and dog owners.
-Retained as Best Management Practice.
-Policy 1.3 Trail System Rules.
+Retained as B Policy 1.3 Trail System Rules.
 Management will work to establish and communicate trail system rules to reduce user conflict, effectively manage risk, and improve user experience.
-Retained as Best Management Practice.
-Policy 1.4 User Conflict.
+Retained as B Policy 1.4 User Conflict.
 Management will work to reduce user conflict through trail design and maintenance, as well as working with users to establish and promote communication for trail sharing.
-Retained as Best Management Practice.
-Policy 1.5 Stewardship.
+Retained as B Policy 1.5 Stewardship.
 Management of the trail system will make every effort to sustain the trail system and the surrounding environment through sound management practices and community involvement.
-Retained as Best Management Practice.
-Policy 1.6 Resource Conservation.
+Retained as B Policy 1.6 Resource Conservation.
 Tahoe Donner will strive to practice resource conservation through its trail system, future development, and programs established for the trail system.
-Retained as Best Management Practice.
-Policy 1.7 Communication.
+Retained as B Policy 1.7 Communication.
 Tahoe Donner will effectively communicate this Plan, projects, and programs, and welcome user feedback.
-Retained as Best Management Practice.
-New Policy e-bikes.
+Retained as B New Policy e-bikes.
 Class I e-bikes will be managed as mountain bikes and provided access to trails and roads open to standard mountain bikes.
-Incorporated into new plan.
-GOAL 2 PLANNING.
-CREATE A FRAMEWORK AND FOCUS FOR TRAIL DESIGN, CONSTRUCTION, AND MAINTENANCE OF THE TRAIL S YSTEM THROUGH DEFINED STANDARDS AND PRIORITIES.
-Policy 2.1 Trail Design, Construction, and Maintenance for user group needs.
+Incorporated GOAL 2 PLANNING.
+CREATE A FRAMEWORK AND FOCUS FOR TRAIL DESIGN, CONSTRUCTION, AND MAINTENANCE OF THE TRAIL S YSTEM THRO Policy 2.1 Trail Design, Construction, and Maintenance for user group needs.
 Trail design, construction, and maintenance will incorporate the needs of the user groups as specified in the recommended trails standards.
-Retained as Best Management Practice.
-Policy 2.2 Trail Standards.
+Retained as B Policy 2.2 Trail Standards.
 Development, construction, and maintenance of the trail system will conform to the recommended trail standards.
-Retained as Best Management Practice.
-Policy 2.3 Trail Type.
+Retained as B Policy 2.3 Trail Type.
 The trail system should include multi-use and user-preferred trails of varying levels of difficulty and provide the opportunity to connect to other trail systems which may offer more trail class types.
-New plan recommends multi-use and designated use trails to achieve higher quality and safer experience of user groups Policy 2.4 Trail Location.
+New plan rec achieve highe Policy 2.4 Trail Location.
 Any improvement work on existing trails will consider the recommended trail standards and key destinations.
 New trail locations will align with the recommended trail standards for design, development, construction, and maintenance.
-Retained as Best Management Practice.
-Policy 2.5 Easement Use.
+Retained as B Policy 2.5 Easement Use.
 Reasonable attempt will be made to avoid utilizing the recreation easements on private property for the trail system.
-Use of recreational easements on private property is not recommended in this plan.
-Policy 2.6 Connectivity of Tahoe Donner Community.
-Tahoe Donner trail system will attempt to connect to landmarks, vistas, and other locations within the Association.
-This plan recommends using common areas to connect neighborhoods to amenities and key destinations.
-Development of these common area access points should conform to Tahoe Donner Architectural and Covenants guidelines.
+Use of recreat recommende Policy 2.6 Connectivity of Tahoe Donner Community.
+Tahoe Donner trail system will attempt to connect to landmarks, vistas, and other locations within the Association. neighborhoo of these comr Donner Archi ed into new plan.